virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterSetEntryPoint

-This event will be called after the *setEntryPoint* action.
+This event is called after the *setEntryPoint* action.
 It is executed for every Docker container upon setting the entry point.
 The *onAfterSetEntryPoint* event is applied for Docker containers only.

 **Event Placeholders:**